Battle of Teugen-Hausen: Deployments

 On the right marched the Prince of Liechtenstein with the three heavy cavalry brigades of his I Reserve-Armeekorps.
 Attached to this command was General-Major Andreas Schneller's II Reserve-Armeekorps cuirassier brigade and Feldmarschall-Leutnant Karl Friedrich von Lindenau's V Armeekorps infantry division.
 In the center, Feldmarschall-Leutnant Prince Franz Seraph of Rosenberg-Orsini led the IV Armeekorps, followed by General-Major Prince Victor Rohan's division-sized 13,904-man grenadier brigade belonging to the I Reserve-Armeekorps.
 On the left, Hohenzollern advanced with his III Armeekorps, minus two detachments of about 7,000 troops.

 Altogether, the Archduke committed 65,000 soldiers to destroy the French III Corps.
 Liechtenstein's right column moved north on the main road to Regensburg.
 Rosenberg advanced toward the hamlet of Dünzling, while Hohenzollern's proposed route went through the villages of Haugen and Saal an der Donau.
 At Saal, the Feking stream emptied into the Danube, creating a potential bottleneck.
 If the Austrians held the Saal defile, Davout's escape route would be cut off.

 North of the Danube, Bellegarde's I Armeekorps was still distant.
 Kollowrat's II Armeekorps assembled on the Danube's north bank, opposite Regensburg, which was defended by a small French garrison.
 South of III Armeekorps, Archduke Louis' V Armeekorps, minus Lindenau's division, had orders to contain Marshal François Joseph Lefebvre's Bavarian VII Corps near Abensberg.
 Kienmayer's II Reserve-Armeekorps, minus its cuirassier brigade, remained at Pfeffenhausen in support of Louis.
 Hiller's VI Armeekorps was on the extreme left wing.
 Hiller posted Major Scheibler and 1,200 troops at Pfaffenhofen an der Ilm to look out for Masséna's forces.
-At the beginning of the war, Feldmarschall-Leutnant Franz Jellacic's division was detached from Hiller in order to capture Munich and provide a link between Bavaria and the Tyrol.
-Hiller ordered Jellacic to rejoin him on 18 April, but the latter never arrived because Charles ordered him back to Munich.
-Jellacic's luckless command would continue its wanderings until being smashed at the Battle of Sankt Michael on 25 May.
+At the beginning of the war, Feldmarschall-Leutnant Franz Jellacic's division was detached from Hiller to capture Munich and provide a link between Bavaria and the Tyrol.
+Hiller ordered Jellacic to rejoin him on April 18, but the latter never arrived because Charles ordered him back to Munich.
+Jellacic's luckless command would continue its wanderings until being smashed at the Battle of Sankt Michael on May 25.